Counterfactual Credit Policy Optimization for Multi-Agent Collaboration: Theoretical Analysis of Counterfactual Credit

 where \(C(\gamma)=\frac{2\gamma\sqrt{2}}{(1-\gamma)^2}\).
 In particular, if $\Delta_L \ge C(\gamma)\epsilon\sqrt{\delta}$ for each block update, then $J$ is non-decreasing and, since $J\in[0,1]$, the sequence of objective values converges. \end{theorem}

-\begin{remark} Theorem~\ref{prop:ccpo_tr_mono} is an idealized characterization: it assumes a KL-bounded (effective) trust region and a positive surrogate improvement for each block update.
-GRPO implements conservative updates via ratio clipping (often with KL monitoring/early stopping), which empirically keeps policy shifts small but does not guarantee strict monotonic improvement in general.
+\begin{remark} Theorem~\ref{prop:ccpo_tr_mono} is an idealized characterization: it assumes a KL-bounded trust region and a positive surrogate improvement for each block update.
+GRPO, GSPO, and PPO-like implementations approximate this condition through clipping or KL control, but clipping is not equivalent to an exact KL constraint and does not guarantee strict monotonic improvement in general.
+The theorem is therefore not a practical convergence guarantee for CCPO; it clarifies the conditions under which any conservative block update with CCPO rewards would inherit a standard trust-region lower bound.
 A formal derivation under the KL trust-region condition is also provided in Appendix~\ref{app:ccpo_convergence}. \end{remark}

 We next clarify why counterfactual credit is preferable to shared terminal rewards from a gradient-estimation perspective.
 Fix an active agent $k$ and hold the other agents $\theta_{-k}$ fixed.
-Let $R(\tau)\in[0,1]$ be the terminal team reward for a joint rollout $\tau$, and let $R_{\neg k}$ be the counterfactual reward obtained by removing agent $k$ while keeping the remaining agents and the collaboration protocol unchanged.
+Let $R(\tau)\in[0,1]$ be the terminal joint reward for a joint rollout $\tau$, and let $R_{\neg k}$ be the counterfactual reward obtained by removing agent $k$ while keeping the remaining agents and the collaboration protocol unchanged.
 Define $\Delta_k := R(\tau)-R_{\neg k}$.
 Let

 denote agent $k$'s score-function term, where $(s_{k,t},a_{k,t})$ are token- or turn-level states/actions.